 One Coordinator Account shall be designated by the organization as the Primary Coordinator, responsible for paying fees associated with the use of our Services and serving as the primary contact between us and the Member organization.
 The organization shall also designate at least one backup Primary Coordinator.

-We will also suspend or terminate your Account as well as any Accounts you created if any fees you owe us are more than 30 days in arrears.
+We will also suspend your Account as well as any Accounts you created if any fees you owe us are more than 30 days in arrears.